 Limited to 350 copies on pink vinyl and a postcard.

-First 53 orders with postcard signed by Carlos Perón!
+First 55 orders with an extra insert and the postcard signed/numbered by Carlos Perón!

-NOTE: With your purchase you can get also a digital version.
+NOTE: With your purchase you can ask for a download code.

 B1.
 Mammut (Extended Version)